- Architect In Charge:François Marzelle, Isabelle Manescau

-From the architect.
+Text description provided by the architects.
 The site proposed by RIVP, the Parisian housing authority, is part of the old Paris, with its dense urban fabric of courtyards and small gardens, an environment which is currently undergoing major changes.

 The six apartments, which boast double exposures, are spread across seven stories.
 The main access point is located in the garden in order to free up the floors, which are accessed through private corridors.